zorborac/tweet-mapper/README.md

 ### Notes

-Playing with the constants in /api/config/twitter.js and /app/js/controllers.js sllows one to alter behavior of app.
+Playing with the constants in /api/config/twitter.js and /app/js/controllers.js allows one to alter behavior of app.
 Currently it's optimized for my relatively weak machine.
 A stronger machine could likely handle more total displayed tweets and higher tweet throughput.

 ### Troubleshooting